jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 persists.

-If you do find a bug in Markdown Mode, please construct a test case—and if possible a patch—and open a ticket on the [GitHub issue tracker](https://github.com/jrblevin/markdown-mode/issues).
+If you do find a bug in Markdown Mode, please construct a test case---and if possible a patch---and open a ticket on the [GitHub issue tracker](https://github.com/jrblevin/markdown-mode/issues).

 ------------------------------------------------------------------------------